IgniteUI/igniteui-docfx/en/components/charts/types/line-chart.md

 ---
-title: Angular Line Charts and Graphs | Ignite UI for Angular
+title: Angular Line Chart and Graph | Ignite UI for Angular
 _description: The Angular Line chart is capable of handling high volumes of data, ranging into millions of data points, and updating them every few milliseconds.
 Try for FREE.
-_keywords: Angular Charts, Line Chart, Infragistics
+_keywords: Angular Charts, Line Chart, Line Graph, Infragistics
 mentionedTypes: ["XamCategoryChart", "XamDataChart", "Legend", "PolarLineSeries", "RadialLineSeries", "StackedLineSeries", "Stacked100LineSeries"]
 ---

-# Angular Line Charts
+# Angular Line Chart

-Angular Line Charts, or Line Graphs, are a type of category charts that show the continuous data values represented by points connected by straight line segments of one or more quantities over a period of time.
+Angular Line Chart or Line Graph is a type of category charts that show the continuous data values represented by points connected by straight line segments of one or more quantities over a period of time.
 It’s often used to show trends and perform comparative analysis.
 The Y-Axis (labels on left side) show a numeric value, while the X-Axis (bottom labels) show a time-series or comparison category.
 You can include one or more data sets to compare, which would render as multiple lines in the chart.

-## Angular Category Line Chart
+## Angular Line Chart Example

-In the following example, Category Line Chart is comparing the generation of renewable electricity for the countries Europe, China, and USA over the years of 2009 to 2019.
+In the following example, Angular Line Chart is comparing the generation of renewable electricity for the countries Europe, China, and USA over the years of 2009 to 2019.
 The Y-Axis, or labels on the left of the chart, are displaying the terawatt hour (TWh) values of renewed electricity and the X-Axis, or labels on the bottom of the chart, are displaying the year.

 You can create this type of chart in the `XamCategoryChart` control by binding your data and setting the [`ChartType`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/enums/charttype.html) property to [`line`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/enums/charttype.html#line), as shown in the example below: